palant/integrated-nodes-comfyui/README.md

 ## Example nodes

-The default `integrated_nodes.yaml` contains a bunch of nodes which you might consider useful.
+The default file `integrated_nodes.yaml.example` (used as fallback if no real `integrated_nodes.yaml` file exists) contains a bunch of nodes which you might consider useful.

 ### Double Prompt